Skip to content

 Alert severity levels:

-• warning: Null rate exceeds 20%, freshness exceeds 24 hours
+• warning: Null rate exceeds 20%, or freshness lag exceeds 24 hours

 All history and metrics commands support JSON output for programmatic consumption: